dmlc/xgboost/doc/jvm/index.rst

   :local:
   :backlinks: none

-Checkout the :doc:`Installation Guide </install>` for how to install jvm package, or :doc:`Building from Source </build>` on how to build it form source.
+Checkout the :doc:`Installation Guide </install>` for how to install the jvm package, or :doc:`Building from Source </build>` on how to build it from the sources.

 ********
 Contents